mikel-egana-aranguren/SADI-Galaxy/README.md

 The main function of SADI-Galaxy is to query a SADI registry and create, for each service, a Galaxy tool (a tool XML file, an entry in the `tool_conf.xml` file, and the needed jar files).
 Those files will be copied to the appropriate places in your Galaxy server (the `galaxy-dist` directory resembles an actual Galaxy server setting so it is self-explanatory); additionally, SADI-Galaxy can be configured to automatically (try to) edit the `tool_conf.xml` file of your Galaxy server.

-The script `SADI-Galaxy.sh` is the principal tool; you should stop Galaxy, run it, and start Galaxy again for the SADI services to appear as part of the Galaxy interface.
+The script `SADI-Galaxy.sh` is the principal tool; you should stop Galaxy, run it, and start Galaxy again for the SADI services to appear as part of the Galaxy interface (The results of the process can be checked at the `log` file).
 It can be executed directly (See parameters list bellow) but a convenience script, `RUN-SADI-Galaxy.sh`, is included with example parameters. `SADI-Galaxy.sh` can be used to generate the following Galaxy tools:

 * SADI Generic.
 This tool accepts any SADI service URI and an RDF input, and executes the SADI service with the RDF input, producing output RDF.
 * RDF Syntax Converter.
 This tool converts an RDF/XML file to N3, N-Triple, or, (more importantly for Galaxy) a tab delimited, three column file (Subject-Predicate-Object).
 * A tool for each SADI service.
 This is the same as the generic tool, without having to provide the service URI, thus, only RDF input is needed.
+The URIs of these services are retrieved from a SADI registry using a SPARQL query, and each service status is tested: if it is not up and running, a Galaxy tool will not be generated for that service (this error will be shown in the log).

 Therefore `SADI-Galaxy.sh` can be executed to generate, depending on the parameters used:

 * Generic SADI caller and RDF Syntax Converter:

-  * (Required) Absolut path to your Galaxy installation (For SADI-Galaxy to copy the necessary files in your Galaxy server): `/home/mikel/galaxy-dist/`
+  * (Required) Absolut path to your Galaxy installation (For SADI-Galaxy to copy the necessary files into your Galaxy server): `/home/mikel/galaxy-dist/`
   * (Required) Attempt to edit Galaxy tool_conf.xml (`edit`) or not (`no_edit`).
 If `no_edit` is selected (recommended), copy the lines from the newly generated `galaxy-dist/tool_conf.xml` to the actual `tool_conf.xml` of your galaxy server (e.g. `/home/mikel/galaxy-dist/tool_conf.xml`).

 * Generic SADI caller, RDF Syntax Converter and a tool for each of the services retrieved from the registry: